CGCookie/retopoflow/help/warnings.md

 ![](warnings.png max-height:300px)

+## Installation

+The following are details on Installation warnings.

-## Installation: Invalid add-on folder name
+### Installation: Invalid add-on folder name

 Parts of RetopoFlow can fail if the add-on folder name contains letters that are not alphanumeric character (i.e., `a-z`, `A-Z`, `0-9`).
 This happens when RetopoFlow is installed from a zip file that was not packaged correctly.